-Figure 5.x.1-1 Use case for Mission Critical Services (Firefighter, Research & Rescue) using Satellite Access with Tactical Bubbles
+Figure 5.x.1-1 Use case for Mission Critical Services (Firefighter, Research & Rescue) using Satellite Access with Mobile Base Station Relay

 x.1.2 Pre-conditions

 Bob is a trail rider who has organized a hiking trail with a group of friends in the forests of Arizona.
 During their hike, in the middle of the trail, the forest catches fire due to extreme heat.